Learning Council ensure pupils' voices are heard. We believe pupils are the experts about how they learn best!

 You’ve got the power

 We then added these sayings to the metaphor of the Learning Pit to show what happens when we get stuck in our learning.

 Every learning space now has a Learning Pit.

 Pupils then all reflected on their own stories about times when we they had been in the Learning Pit and what they did at that time to get out again.

 Megan Willson from year 6 wrote a piece to share all of this in the school newsletter.

 How can we make assessment capable learners?

-In Learning Council, we have been looking at WALTs and Success Criteria and how this is used for feedback.
+Learning Council, looked at WALTs and Success Criteria and how this was used for feedback.

 Based on feedback from learners, we made changes to the format and use of the WALTs and Success Criteria in learning.
 The new arrow WALts should enable learners to articluate: